History of Stocks in Timeline

 Stocks

-In 1989, the Arkansas town of Dermott passed a curfew law that included punishment of up to thirty days in jail for the offender and up to two days in the stocks for the offender's parents.
-However, the punishment was quickly remitted because the city did not have stocks and had not budgeted for them.
+In 1989, the town of Dermott, Arkansas, passed a curfew law that included punishment of up to thirty days in jail for the offender and up to two days in the stocks for the offender's parents.
+The punishment was almost immediately remitted because the city did not have stocks and had allocated no funds to build them.

-In 2012, in Colombia, Alfreda Blanco Basilio and her lover Luis Martinez were placed in stocks by the Sampues tribe due to Basilio's adultery.
-Basilio spent 72 hours barefoot in the stocks as punishment.
+In 2012, in Colombia, Alfreda Blanco Basilio and her lover Luis Martinez were placed in stocks by the Sampues tribe for Basilio's adultery.
+Basilio spent 72 hours barefoot in the stocks.

-In 2020, during the COVID-19 pandemic, police in Chinu, Colombia, placed residents who violated quarantine orders in stocks for a few hours as a form of punishment.
+In 2020, during the COVID-19 pandemic, police in Chinu, Colombia, placed residents who broke quarantine in stocks for a few hours.